 Vegas, Baby, Vegas

 The young, talent card player had a major vice – the ponies!
-Stu would regularly blow all his monstrous card game winnings at the racetrack and by the late 70’s his gambling debts were starting to catch up to him.
+Stu would regularly blow all his monstrous card game winnings at the racetrack and by the late 70’s his debts were starting to catch up to him.
 Stu had destroyed all the New York competition and he decided he need to seek new action.
-After a short refuge in Miami, Florida, Stu headed to a realm filled with the most elite and reputed gamblers in the world – Las Vegas.
+After a short refuge in Miami, Florida, Stu headed to a realm filled with the most elite and reputed card players in the world – Las Vegas.

 The obvious game of choice was Gin Rummy and quickly Stu destroyed all the competition.
 Some say the reason gin rummy is no longer played in Vegas casinos, and as such most casinos around the world, is because of Stu Ungar.
 His name as a participant alone had players running the other way, eventually leading to calls for his ban from professional matches.